Yuan Shikai coinage: Production history

 Production of the dollars began at the Tianjin Mint in December 1914.
 The Nanjing Mint followed in January 1915, alongside the Canton Mint at some point in the same year.
-Wuchang began production of the coin in 1916, alongside a comparatively tiny run of coins at Mukden.
+Wuchang began minting the coin in 1916, alongside a comparatively tiny run of coins at Mukden.
 The dates on the coinage, given in the Republic of China calendar, are inconsistent and rarely reflect the actual year the coin was minted.
 From 1914 to 1919, all coinage in the series was marked as Year 3 (1914).
-Mints began to produce coins with new dates in 1920 (Year 9), although differing mints marked them as Year 8, 9, or 10, and in the following years no mint consistently updated the date to match the year of production.
+Mints began to strike coins with new dates in 1920 (Year 9), although differing mints marked them as Year 8, 9, or 10, and in the following years no mint consistently updated the date to match the year of production.

-Dollars are attested to Year 3, 8, 9, or 10; (Note: 1914, 1919, 1920, and 1921, respectively) the twenty-cent pieces Year 3, 5, and 9; and ten-cent pieces Year 3 and 5.
+Dollars are attested with dates of Year 3, 8, 9, and 10.
+(Note: corresponding to 1914, 1919, 1920, and 1921, respectively) The twenty-cent pieces bear dates of Year 3, 5, and 9; while the ten-cent pieces bear dates of Year 3 and 5.
 All half-dollars are dated Year 3.
 While the Year 3 dollars read 年三國民華中 (Nián sān guómín huázhōng (Year 3 of the Republic of China)), later issues of the dollar add the character 造 (Zào), with dates in the format 造年十國民華中 (Made Year 10 of the Republic of China).
-By 1922, most mints producing the Yuan Shikai dollar were producing the coin with a different date.
-These were intended as a way to identify which mint produced a given coin, functionally serving as mint marks.
-Missionary Mildred Cable reported that Yuan Shikai dollars circulated in Gansu in 1926, but only coins featuring Year 3 dates were accepted at full value, as dates following Yuan's death were viewed with suspicion.
+By 1922, most mints producing the Yuan Shikai dollar were minting the coin with a different date.
+These were intended as a way to identify which mint made a given coin, functionally serving as mint marks.
+Missionary Mildred Cable reported that Yuan Shikai dollars circulated in Gansu in 1926, but only coins featuring Year 3 dates were accepted at full value, as coins with dates following Yuan's death were suspected to be counterfeit.